lahirumenik/RAG-Tutorial/README.md

 This is useful in RAG because when you ask a question, the AI finds the most relevant text from a large document using embeddings before generating a response.

+Since texts are represented using vectors which contains number, it is possible to use mathematical operations using vectors (Cosine Similarity) to identifies contets that is similar to each others.

-Imagine you have a **1000-page PDF** and you ask, an question Instead of reading all 1000 pages, the using embeddings, it is possible finds the sections that are related to your question and gives you an answer from it.
+Imagine you have a **1000-page PDF** and you ask an question, Instead of reading all 1000 pages, using embeddings, it is possible finds the sections that are related to your question and gives you an answer from it.

 ## What is a Vector Store?